-Latin names of Chemical elements, Acid names Oxides, Perioxcides, Hydroxides
+Latin names of Chemical elements, Acid names Oxides, Perioxcides, Hydroxides Latin names of Chemical elements, Acid names Oxides, Perioxcides, Hydroxides

+Educational:

-Latin names of Chemical elements, Acid names Oxides, Perioxcides, Hydroxides The aim of the lesson: Educational: - To check the assimilation of the material. - To form new theoretical knowledge on the subject; - To form practical skillsin independent search of the information on the given topic; - To form practical skills in the work.
-Concrete tasks: A student should know: 1.
-Latin names of Chemical elements.
-2. The rules of formation of names of acids: 3.
-The rules of formation of names of Oxides, Perioxides and Hydroxides A student shoud be able to: To translate the names of chemical elements.
-To form Latin names of oxides, perioxides, hydroxides.
-To write the Latin part of the recipe.
-To translate multiword farmaceutical forms.
-2)Developing aim: -to perfect cognition skills; -to develop cognitive interest to the questions of farmaceutical terminology
+- To check the assimilation of the material. - To form new theoretical knowledge on the subject; - To form practical skills in independent search of the information on the given topic; - To form practical skills in the work.

+- 1. Latin names of Chemical elements. - 2.
+The rules of formation of names of acids: - 3.
+The rules of formation of names of Oxides, Perioxides and Hydroxides

+A student shoud be able to :

+- To translate the names of chemical elements. - To form Latin names of oxides, perioxides, hydroxides. - To write the Latin part of the recipe. - To translate multiword farmaceutical forms.

+2)Developing aim:

+-to perfect cognition skills;

+-to develop cognitive interest to the questions of farmaceutical terminology